Darkest Hour: A Shining Moment

 My final verdict for the movie is a rating of four out of five.
 So much of this film is fantastically made, and given how many awards it has won, many others agree.
 It’s a unique take on the World War II movie, featuring minimal violence (only one scene in the entire film is set on the frontlines) and instead focusing on the government’s actions during this time.
 The historical inaccuracies subtract from the potential for this movie to be an excellent teaching and learning tool, but Darkest Hour does give a basic gist of the events that transpired during the first month of Churchill’s premiership and is an excellent watch regardless.

 Destin Fryman grew up in Mount Olivet, Kentucky, a quiet rural town.
-He is 17 years old and a senior in high school.
+He is 17 years old and will be a high school senior this fall.
 His hobbies include movies, games, art, and most other creative mediums.